 Add softness and interest to your monochromatic scheme with a carefully edited mix of furniture styles.
 Seek out seating and accessories with plenty of curves; think sofas in classic shapes with deep, generous seats and curved arms, a plush ottoman and round mirrors.

-Contemporary furniture and layered tones and textures through textiles provides a contemporary sense of luxury at the Carlisle Homes Highland Piermont home.
+Contemporary furniture and layered tones and textures through textiles provides a contemporary sense of luxury in our Piermont home at Carlisle Homes' Highlands Display Centre.

 Contrast these curves with secondary pieces with a pared-back, industrial feel, such as slender consoles, bedside tables and coffee tables in dark timbers with black-steel frames.